 My name is Jeremy.
-I am a 62 year old gay man and I have AIDS.
+I am a 63 year old gay man and I have AIDS.
 Before I was diagnosed in 2001, I was working in web design for Chevron, a job that I really enjoyed doing and with great co-workers.
-For more than 17 years now, the building at 460 Noe Street has been my home and, for the past 11 years, my refuge as I have tried to regain some semblance of health.
-Even though most of my San Francisco friends have either died or retired to Palm Springs, I had still planned on living here in the Castro neighborhood that I love and that I have been a part of for over 35 years.
+For more than 18 years now, the building at 460 Noe Street has been my home and, for the past 12 years, my refuge as I have tried to regain some semblance of health.
+Even though most of my San Francisco friends have either died or retired to Palm Springs, I had still planned on living here in the Castro neighborhood that I love and that I have been a part of for the past four decades.
 Of course, as a disabled person, unable to work, and living on a limited fixed income, this has only been possible because of rent control.

-Now my home is threatened as the new property owners (a company made up of three real estate speculators based in Union City) have served me with an eviction notice dated September 10, 2012 using The Ellis Act.
-This means that now the only advantage that I have as a “protected tenant” under rent control is that I will have one year to vacate (until September 10, 2013) instead of the usual 120 days.
+Now my home is threatened as the new property owners (a company made up of three real estate speculators based in Union City) served me with an eviction notice dated September 10, 2012 using The Ellis Act.
+The only advantage that I had as a “protected tenant” under rent control was that I would have one year to vacate (until September 10, 2013) instead of the usual 120 days.
 After months of the new owners and their lawyer trying to use subtle intimidation tactics to get me to vacate, I have chosen to stay and fight this eviction in any way I can.
 I have gotten great advice and support from people at the San Francisco Tenants Union and from two outstanding counselors at The Housing Rights Committee of SF, Chris and Tommi.
 Their best advice has been to get myself a good lawyer with some success fighting Ellis Act evictions (which I have obtained from The Tenderloin Housing Clinic), and to publicize my situation to gain community support.
 The latter advice resulted in my front window signs and starting this website.